Mass. hospitals face shortage of respiratory therapists during coronavirus pandemic

-BOSTON (WHDH) - A thousand ventilators are on their to Massachusetts hospitals from the federal government as the state prepares for a surge in coronavirus cases.
+BOSTON (WHDH) - A thousand ventilators are on their to Massachusetts hospitals from the federal government as the state prepares for a surge in coronavirus cases; however, some respiratory therapists warn there may not be enough staff to run the machines.

 Ventilators are vital in the care of the most seriously ill patients who lose their ability to breathe on their own.
 The machines provide assistance to the patients by giving their lungs a break while they try to fight off the virus.